haresfaiez/haresfaiez.github.io/_posts/2019-12-25-uglifyjs-internals-overview.md

 ## Scope

 Parallel to the AST, there is a tree of lexical scopes.
-It is built inside the AST.
 When an AST node introduces a new lexical scope, it inherits `AST_Scope`.
-So, to find the scopes tree, you only need to ignore the nodes that do not inherit `AST_Scope`.
+You filter out the nodes that do not inherit `AST_Scope`, and you get the scopes tree.

-The root node of the AST is always an instance of `AST_Toplevel`, which inherits `AST_Scope`.
+The root of all AST is an `AST_Toplevel` instance, which inherits `AST_Scope`.

-The other type that inherits `AST_Scope` is `AST_Lambda`.
+The other type that inherits `AST_Scope` is the function definition `AST_Lambda`.
-`AST_Lambda` is a function definition.
-It is inherited by `AST_Accessor` (a getter/setter function), `AST_Function` (a function expression), and `AST_Defun` (a function definition).
+The latter is inherited by `AST_Accessor` (a getter/setter function), `AST_Function` (a function expression), and `AST_Defun` (a function definition).

 A Function definition is a statement and a function expression is an expression.
-There is a distinction between the two because the function statement needs a name while a function expression does not and because the compressor optimizes them differently.
+The compressor optimizes them differently and the parser requires a name for the function statement but not for the expression.
+It is more convenient to separate them.

 The documentation defines the properties `AST_Scope` as:
 ```